-GDP Growth Rate in Philippines averaged 1.01 percent from 1998 until 2020, reaching an all time high of 3.40 percent in the first quarter of 2010 and a record low of -15.20 percent in the second quarter of 2020.
+GDP Growth Rate in Philippines averaged 1.08 percent from 1998 until 2020, reaching an all time high of 8 percent in the third quarter of 2020 and a record low of -15.20 percent in the second quarter of 2020.
 This page provides - Philippines GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Philippines GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Philippines GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

 GDP Growth Rate in Philippines is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Growth Rate in Philippines to stand at 3.00 in 12 months time.
 In the long-term, the Philippines GDP Growth Rate is projected to trend around 2.00 percent in 2021, according to our econometric models.